WHAM (AM)

 WHAM (1180 kHz) is a commercial clear channel AM radio station in Rochester, New York, United States.
 It is owned by iHeartMedia and airs a news/talk radio format.
 The studios and offices are at Five Star Bank Plaza in downtown Rochester.

 Its 50,000-watt non-directional transmitter, located in Chili, New York, operates the maximum power for commercial AM stations in the United States and Canada.
 During the day, it provides at least secondary coverage to all of Western New York, including Buffalo.
 It can also be heard in much of Southern Ontario, including Toronto, Peterborough, and Kingston.
 At night, WHAM can be received across much of the Eastern United States and Eastern Canada with a good radio.
 It is the Emergency Alert System's primary entry point station for Western New York.

 Programming

-WHAM carries two local newsblocks on weekdays: The WHAM Morning News and The WHAM 5 O'Clock Hour News.
-Local talk shows are Bob Lonsberry and Talking Back with Shannon Joy.
-The rest of the schedule is nationally syndicated talk shows, mostly from co-owned Premiere Networks: The Clay Travis and Buck Sexton Show, Sean Hannity and Coast to Coast AM with George Noory.
+WHAM carries two local news blocks on weekdays: The WHAM Morning News and The WHAM 5 O'Clock NewsHour.
+The local talk show is Bob Lonsberry.
+The rest of the weekday schedule is nationally syndicated talk shows, mostly from co-owned Premiere Networks: The Clay Travis and Buck Sexton Show, Sean Hannity and Coast to Coast AM with George Noory.
 In addition, WHAM carries Mark Levin from Westwood One and Joe Pags, who is based at co-owned WOAI in San Antonio.
+The station also carries Syracuse Orange men's basketball from the Syracuse Sports Network.

 Weekend programming includes shows on money, health, home repair, cars, technology and law.
-Weekend hosts include Bill Cunningham, computer expert Leo Laporte "The Tech Guy", and some brokered programming.
+Weekend hosts include Bill Cunningham and some brokered programming.